mustby/erc20-project/README.md

 ## GTACoin ERC20 Contract ##

+This is the updated version of the README

 1. Create and mint the GTACoin to the msg.sender
 2. Allow ability to buy and sell
 3. Allow ability to stake coins